martinstoeger/magnum.fd/_sources/cmdargs.txt

 Command line arguments
 ======================

-Any script that loads MicroMagnum using the 'import magnum' command is subject to these command line arguments:
+Any script that loads magnum.fd using the 'import magnum' command is subject to these command line arguments:

 .. code-block:: text